lucashaley/UnityTeaching/WorkshopUnits/02_PlayingAndDebugging.md

 You'll be getting these **a lot**, so let's understand them.

-- The first part of the line, `Assets/LucasHaley/Scripts/DebugTest.cs`, tells you which script has the problem.
+- After the timestamp, the first part of the line, `Assets/LucasHaley/Scripts/DebugTest.cs`, tells you which script has the problem.
 - The second part, `(10,25)`, tells you which **line** and **character** has the problem.
 This isn't always exactly correct all the time, but usually it's a good indicator around where things do wrong.
 As you know, our problem is on line 10.
 - The last part, `error CS1002: ; expected` gives you an idea of what the issue might be.
 In this case, it's looking for a semicolon at the end of every script command.
 The semicolon is called the **terminator**, and you'll need it at the end of every line.